-Government intervention is pushing for datadriven technologies and services to offer better solutions to improve consumer outcomes.
+Government intervention is pushing for data-driven technologies and services to offer better solutions to improve consumer outcomes.
 This and data portability give more flexibility, control, and personalisation to consumers, with initiatives such as open banking, most likely to be replicated in energy and pensions, offering a single view of finances and making it easier to shop around.

 Regulation and independent scrutiny must match the sheer pace of innovation in digital markets with public policy ensuring all citizens are included and protected.
-At a time when legislative divergence with the EU is likely, we need effective collaboration between governments, regulators, industry and consumer bodies to establish fair value, access,
+At a time when legislative divergence with the EU is likely, we need effective collaboration between governments, regulators, industry and consumer bodies to establish fair value, access, protection, competition and security.

-Strategic alignment
+Policy alignment